fourhu/pulsar-admin-openapi-go/docs/SubscribeRate.md

 NewSubscribeRateWithDefaults instantiates a new SubscribeRate object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetRatePeriodInSecond

-`func (o *SubscribeRate) GetRatePeriodInSecond() int32`

-GetRatePeriodInSecond returns the RatePeriodInSecond field if non-nil, zero value otherwise.

-### GetRatePeriodInSecondOk

-`func (o *SubscribeRate) GetRatePeriodInSecondOk() (*int32, bool)`

-GetRatePeriodInSecondOk returns a tuple with the RatePeriodInSecond field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRatePeriodInSecond

-`func (o *SubscribeRate) SetRatePeriodInSecond(v int32)`

-SetRatePeriodInSecond sets RatePeriodInSecond field to given value.

-### HasRatePeriodInSecond

-`func (o *SubscribeRate) HasRatePeriodInSecond() bool`

-HasRatePeriodInSecond returns a boolean if a field has been set.

 ### GetSubscribeThrottlingRatePerConsumer